Place de La Défense

 The unification of the ground, the demolition of the steps, the creation of two lifts to the Centre car park and the lighting of the square will simplify and fluidify pedestrian traffic as well as that of people with reduced mobility, particularly at the exit of public transport.

-Organisation of the works
+Phasing of the works

 Our commitments for a low-noise worksite